CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "stored_kcal"` | Stored kcal in the character's body.
 55'000 is considered healthy.
 `"u_val": "stored_kcal_percentage"` | a value of 100 represents 55'000 kcal, which is considered healthy.
 `"u_val": "item_count"` | Number of a given item in the character's inventory. `"item"` must also be specified.
 Can be read but not written to.
+`"u_val": "charge_count"` | Number of charges of a given item in the character's inventory. `"item"` must also be specified.
+Can be read but not written to.
 `"u_val": "exp"` | Total experience earned.
 `"u_val": "addiction_intensity", "addiction": "caffeine"` | Current intensity of the given addiction.
 Allows for an optional field `"mod"` which accepts an integer to multiply againt the current intensity.
 `"u_val": "addiction_turns", "addiction": "caffeine"` | Current duration left (in turns) for the given addiction.